Why Pretty Girls May Be Especially Vulnerable to Bullying

 Regardless of the trigger for relational aggression, the goal is almost always the same: to exclude competitors from one’s social group and damage their ability to maintain a reliable social network of their own.

 As it turns out, this is a highly effective way of hurting other women.
 Because women invest more in building friendship networks, the disruption of these networks and other social connections is all the more crushing.
-Beauty can be a curse as well as a blessing: It bestows some undeniable advantages on those who possess it, but also paints a target on their backs.
+Beauty can be a curse as well as a blessing: It bestows some undeniable advantages on those who possess it—but it can also paint a target on their backs.

 Facebook image: Africa Studio/Shutterstock